Lucifer and the Morning Star: National Poetry Month and a Poem

 The term morning star is also used in some Christian documents to represent Christ.
 If these documents are used in their Latin versions, as is sometimes the case, "lucifer" replaces "morning star".
 Therefore we end up with the very odd situation in which the word lucifer can represent both good and evil.

 In this article I explore the meanings of lucifer using both prose and poetry.
-The poem was written for a poetry challenge established by another writer in honour of National Poetry Month, which takes place in April of each year.
+The poem was written for a poetry challenge established by another writer in honour of National Poetry Month.
+This North American celebration of poems and poets takes place in April each year.

 Venus: Music From The Planets Suite by Gustav Holst

-The photo at the start of the video above shows Venus.
-The planet is so bright because it's covered by thick clouds that reflect sunlight and because it's the closest planet to the Earth.
+The photo at the start of the video above shows Venus, the closest planet to Earth.
+The planet is known for its bright appearance.
+It's covered by thick clouds that reflect around 70% of the sunlight that reaches them.

 The Morning Star